vwochnik/kontent-custom-element-samples/ItemSynchronizer/README.md

 };
 ```

-The element itself dosnt store anything, it just renders a button for the synchronization.
+The element itself doesn't store anything, it just renders a button for the synchronization.

 ### Restrictions